verlab/underwater/README.md

 # Project #

-This project is based on the paper [Single-Shot Underwater Image Restoration: A Visual Quality-Aware Method Based on Light Propagation Model](https://www.verlab.dcc.ufmg.br/) on the **Special Issue** at **Journal of Visual Communication and Image Representation** (JVCI 2018).
+This project is based on the paper [Single-Shot Underwater Image Restoration: A Visual Quality-Aware Method Based on Light Propagation Model](https://www.verlab.dcc.ufmg.br/) accepted on the **Journal of Visual Communication and Image Representation** (JVCI 2018).
 It implements a method to restore the visual quality of images immersed underwater.

 For more information and visual results, please acess the [project page](http://www.verlab.dcc.ufmg.br/).